Hair Light -senior portrait example

 Brand Video

-Look Like a Pro On Your Webinar Video!
+Look Like a Pro On Your Webcam Video!

-As a photographer and Video Producer, I get asked a lot about giving webinars and a better, more professional brand experience in online conferences and meetings.
+As a photographer and Video Producer, I get asked a lot about giving webinars.
+People want to create a better, more professional brand experience for their customers.
+And especially business executives, managers and sales leaders all want to look like a top presenter or contributor in online conferences, meetings or sales calls.

-Culturally a lot of us haven’t caught up yet, but how you look on webcam is sort of like how you dress for work int he morning.
-People can’t really see that stain on your shirt, or. even know if you are wearing anything below the frame.
+Culturally a lot of us haven’t caught up yet, but how you look on webcam today is the online version of how you dress for work in the morning.
+People can’t really see that little stain on your shirt. they might not even know if you are wearing anything below the frame.
+And just today I met with a client who was wearing a strapless shirt top… she thought she looked great on the train heading in to work, but on camera it gave the impression of nothing!

 Your Webcam Matters!

 Built-in webcams are almost always sub standard.
-Yes, even if you own a Mac, your built-in webcam is not professional grade.
-If you have a good phone, that can be great to use – until you need a larger screen, or a desktop stand.
+Yes, notably even the iMac has a low resoulution camera.
+Your built-in webcam is simply not professional grade.
+If you have a good phone, that can be great to use—until you need a larger screen, or your arm gets tired of holding it at the perfect angle without a desktop stand.

 The right solution is a good webcam.

-Without changing much at all in your setup, a good camera simply gives you a sharper appearance, greater control, and even adapts to difficult lighting better.
+Without changing much at all in your setup, a good camera simply gives your viewers a sharper image of you.
+It allows greater control, and even adapts better to difficult lighting.

 I Highly recommend Logitech Webcams!

 Yes, I do get a small affiliate fee from Adorama if you buy one of these.
 BUT that’s not why I recommend them.
 There are plenty of other webcams available, that I could recommend too.
-The beauty of Logitech is two-fold:
+But Logitech works, and it’s simple to use!

-1. First they make you look better than other cameras.
+1. First, they make you look better than any similarly priced cameras.

-In my experience with lots of cameras, lens quality matters! and when you pay for a Logitech, the lens you get is just superior—and the world can see it.
-And as a photographer I know how the difference in lens quality makes a huge difference in your final image, quality of light, and true sharpness of image.
+In my experience with lots of cameras, from DSLR to iPhones and built-in display cameras, lens quality matters!
+When you pay for a Logitech, the lens you get is just superior—and the world can see it.
+And as a photographer I know how the difference in lens quality makes a huge difference in your final image, from capturing a higher quality of light, to true sharpness of the image.

 2. Second, they give you control!

-Mostly I recommend Logitech because of the FREE software provided.
-The Logitech software is available as a FREE download, but only works with Logitech cams.
-It is superior to whatever else you might find out there – and everything else will cost you a monthly subscription now!
-[Future rant about everything going subscription goes here!].
+Mostly I recommend Logitech because of the software drivers and support they provide.
+I still use Logi-capture, a FREE download that only works with Logitech cams.
+It is superior to whatever else I’ve found out there – and everything else costs a monthly subscription these days!
+[Link: future rant about everything going subscription will go here!].
 Logitech has a long history of maintaining great support for their products with updated drivers and control software that give you the power over your high quality Logitech device.
 From light and dark controls to cropping and zooming, you will be happy you got a Logitech cam!

 Above are the Logitech Webcams I recommend at Adorama Cameras